-A teacher/moderator at the Centre conducts and internally assesses the Coursework Portfolio(s) using the assessment criteria on pages 17-21.
-They send the final marks, a sample of candidates' portfolios and completed forms for external moderation by Cambridge before the advertised final date.
-Centres will receive a brief report on the outcome of the external moderation.
+A teacher/moderator at the Center administers and internally assesses the Coursework Portfolio(s) using the assessment criteria on pages 16-20.
+They send the final marks, a sample of candidates' portfolios, and completed forms for external moderation by Cambridge before the stated final date.
+Centers will receive a brief report on the outcome of the external moderation.

-Additional information for Component 4 Coursework Portfolio
+Additional Information for Component 4 Coursework Portfolio

-General guidance
+General Guidance